chiffre970/liquidhackathon/README.md

-# Vera - AI Thought Organizer
+# Vera - AI-Powered Meeting Assistant

-An elegant iOS app that captures your spoken thoughts and intelligently organizes them using on-device AI.
+An intelligent iOS app that records meetings, transcribes conversations in real-time, and uses on-device AI to extract actionable insights.

 ## Vision

-Vera transforms fleeting thoughts into organized, actionable insights.
-Simply tap the ethereal particle orb, speak your mind, and let the app transcribe and categorize your thoughts in the background using the powerful LFM2 700M model.
+Vera transforms meetings into structured, actionable intelligence.
+Simply tap to record, and let the app transcribe conversations and extract action items, key decisions, and important questions using the powerful LFM2 700M model - all processed locally on your device.

 ## Features

-- **Effortless Capture**: Tap floating particles to start/stop recording
+- **One-Tap Recording**: Start/stop meeting recordings with minimal friction
-- **Automatic Transcription**: Apple's Speech framework converts speech to text
+- **Real-Time Transcription**: Apple's Speech framework converts speech to text as you record
+- **Intelligent Enhancement**: LFM2 generates summaries, extracts action items, and identifies key decisions
-- **Intelligent Organization**: LFM2 categorizes thoughts as Actions or Ideas
+- **Smart Organization**: Automatically categorizes and tags meeting content
-- **Smart Reminders**: Action items trigger task-based notifications, thoughts trigger content-based insights
-- **Beautiful Visualization**: Ethereal particle orb with pink/purple/blue/red fluid animations
+- **Action Tracking**: Extracted tasks with owners, deadlines, and completion status
+- **Professional Export**: Share notes as Markdown, PDF, or formatted email
 - **Complete Privacy**: All processing happens on-device, no cloud dependencies

 ## Technical Stack